Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 - Gemini 3 native reasoning is working well with:
 1. My think toggle at the start of the preset
 2. Request reasoning on, Maximum Effort, SRW <think>, deepseek formatting, Cot Zipbomb (Assistant)
-3. Chat History below CoT to restore OOC functionality
+3. Chat History below CoT to restore OOC functionality (Prolix found a new way to fix it, skipSignature magic to )
 4. CoT Adherence CoT Zipbomb changes (Seen above) to enforce CoT Adherence.

 Works beautifully.